Famvir Tablets for people with genital herpes

 Your doctor may want to take extra precautions in that case.

 Tell your doctor if you are pregnant, intend to become pregnant or if you are breast-feeding.
 FAMVIR should not be used during pregnancy unless necessary.
-Your doctor will discuss with you the potential risks of taking FAMVIR during pregnancy, and will also advise you if you should take FAMVIR while breast-feeding, based on the benefits and risks of your particular situation.
+Your doctor will discuss with you the potential risks of taking FAMVIR during pregnancy, and will also advise you if you should take FAMVIR while breast-feeding, based on the benefits and risks of your personal situation.

 Tell your doctor if you are lactose intolerant.
 FAMVIR 125 mg tablets and 250 mg tablets contains lactose.
 FAMVIR 500 mg tablets do not contain lactose.

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.
 Your doctor will want to know if you are prone to allergies.

 If you experience an allergic reaction, stop using the medicine and inform your doctor or pharmacist immediately.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and FAMVIR may interfere with each other.
 These include: